TESL M.A. students Ana Roa and Kurt Stoecker present their work at the 2013 Graduate School Symposium.

 Jason Braun and Homophone Check

-Creative Writing MA student Jason Braun is one of the creators of and online Homophone Check application.
+Creative Writing M.Aa alum Jason Braun is one of the creators of and online Homophone Check application.
 Read more about Jason's project in the Chronicle of Higher Education.

 TESL M.A. alumna Amanda Wiehl shares her professional experience after graduating from SIUE: